 It is important for them to learn that cradling is necessary for them to get the ball in the “sweet spot” for a shot or pass.
 The upright cradle is the most important and fundamental cradle to learn as you can always be ready to throw or shoot when your stick is by your head.
 The second cradle they should learn is the two-hand underhand cradle, where both hands carry their stick at their hips.
 This is the most effective cradle for midfielders when running with the ball up and down the field, but makes an inexperienced or less aware player vulnerable to stick-checks.

-One thing that beginner players do all the time is that they have their stick-head face out from their body when they are trying to cradle the ball.
+One thing beginner players do all the time is to have their stick-head face out from their bodies when they are trying to cradle the ball.
 Obviously, with the stick facing out, the ball is much more prone to fall out of the pocket.
-Beginner players should learn that it is important to keep the face of their stick facing their own head when they are cradling.
+Beginner players should learn that it is essential to keep the face of their stick facing their own head when they are cradling.
 This will keep the ball in their pocket much more effectively.
 The other mistake that beginners make is that they try to cradle the ball too hard.
 Teach them that a cradle needs to be a subtle, short movement in the stick.
 The stick head only needs to move a few inches back and forth.
 A final problem that a lot of beginners have is that they have no pockets in their sticks.
 Many sticks that kids buy in stores are strung up too tightly.
-Simply loosening the sidewall strings (the strings that attach the mesh to the sides of the stick) and the end string (the string that attaches the mesh to the bottom of the stick) can greatly help a novice player when learning to cradle.
+Simply loosening the sidewall strings (the strings that attach the mesh to the sides of the stick head) and the end string (the string that attaches the mesh to the bottom of the stick head) can greatly help a novice player when learning to cradle.

 - Keep the ball in the sweet spot of your pocket